-Teck retains a back-in right to earn back to a 65% interest in the property by spending \$15-million over four years.
-Teck can elect to pursue the back-in right by delivering notice within 90 days following receipt of the Company's expenditure notice.
-If the back-in right is not exercised, Teck would retain a 2% net smelter return royalty that can be reduced by the Company to a 1.5% net smelter return royalty by making a cash payment of \$1,000,000 to Teck (Note 8).
+Teck retains a back-in right to earn back a 65% interest in the property by spending \$15-million over a four-year period and delivers a notice within 90 days following receipt of the Company's expenditure notice.
+If the back-in right is not exercised, it retains a 2% net smelter return ("NSR") that can be reduced to 1.5% at the option of the Company by making a cash payment of \$1,000,000.